Frequently Asked Questions

 - If you want faster preheats (see heating time comments below)

-- If you want to leave the preheater on continuously (see next question below)
+- If you want to leave the preheater on longer periods of time (see next question below)

 It is important to pay attention to the heating time data in selecting a system that will be appropriate for the way you intend to use it.
 If you are the type of user who intends to plug it in for only an hour or two before starting you will need more wattage than the user who intends to plug it in overnight.
 Our testing has shown that maximum temperature rise occurs after about 12 hrs of heating, and about half the maximum rise occurs in the first 2-3 hours.
 Despite the effort we have made to provide complete info on performance and heating times, it is not always well understood by customers and occasionally someone will call and ask why his engine still feels cold a half-hour or an hour after plugging in the preheat system.
 Note from the Heating Time table below that our highest wattage system (XP System) raises the cylinder temp from 20 to 41oF in the first hour.
-That’s a 21o increase, but if you put your hand on a 41o cylinder it will feel cold.
-If you wait 12 hrs, the same cylinder will be about 150F and you will likely burn your hand.
+That’s a 21o increase, but if you put your hand on a 41o cylinder it will feel cool to your body.
+If you wait 12 hrs, the same cylinder will be noticeably higher temp as it will be over your body temp.

 Also be aware that a “quickie” heat will not allow time for the heat to soak uniformly throughout the engine like overnight heating will.
 It takes time to heat 350+ pounds of metal.
 With a 1-2 hour preheat it’s mainly just the oil and cylinders being heated, because that’s where the heating elements are.

 One last caution, don’t use your aircraft’s oil temp gauge or electronic monitor to determine how fast the preheater is heating the oil.
-The oil temp sensor is not in the oil, it’s on the back of the engine.
-It is not measuring the oil temp unless the engine is running and oil is flowing to the sensor.
+The oil temp sensor is not normally in the oil.
+It is not measuring the oil mass temp unless the engine is running and oil is flowing to the sensor.
 When we develop heating time data we place a thermocouple in the oil, inside the sump.

 | HotStrip System 200w on oil sump | Standard System 50w/cyl, 100w on oil | XP System 100w/cyl, 200w on oil | ||||